Praveenn-Ak/MECMDeploymentKit/README.md

    - Choose from applications, packages, or task sequences.

 2. **Choose the Target Collection**
    - Select either a user collection or a device collection for the deployment.
-(There is a checkbox to beenabled for user collection)
+(There is a checkbox to be enabled for user collection)

 3. **Adhere to Conditions**
    - Ensure that no default collections are used, and validate collections for required deployments.